jonasvm/angular-6-basics-course-javabrains/README.md

 # angular-6-basics-course-javabrains
-This is the project developed during the Angular 6 Basics Course by JavaBrains.io
+Thesea are the projects developed during the Angular 6 Basics Course by JavaBrains.io

+#First